CheungHin-Hiu/Android-Finance-App/README.md

 # Android-Finance-App Backend

+##
+The backend server is currently hosted on Google Cloud, available for public use till 2025/6/1.
+Any application run before this date is not required to set up the backend server
+---

 ## Backend Overview

 This is the readme for the Android-Finance-App backend servcer, built with FastAPI.
 It provides API endpoints for financial data processing, user authentication, and integration with external services like Yahoo Finance.